sokolhessnerlab/cgt/PyschopyTask/README.md

 ## Details for how to access and update the study with Gitlab
 1. To access the study's repo on Gitlab: go to https://pavlovia.org/sokolhessnerlab/cgtgamblingspantasks.
 2. Click on "view code", this will take you to the Gitlab repo.
-3. The study folder is also stored on mahi mahi in the lab.
+3. The study folder is also stored on mahi mahi in the lab (/Users/shlab/Desktop/cgt_gamblingSpanTasks).
 Editing to the task will need to take place on a local computer and then changes get pushed online (its like Github).

 ### When you want to make changes to the task
 1. open the .psyexp file in Psychopy and make your changes using Builder interface